comparisons

 Siloe keeps your bookmarks on your device by default.
 When a feature like sync or AI needs them, they travel encrypted, are processed briefly, and are never sold or used to train models.
 Dewey is a cloud service, so your library lives in your Dewey account on their servers, which is what enables its web dashboard, public collections, and integrations.
 Neither approach is wrong; they are different trade-offs.
 If on-device privacy is a priority, Siloe is built around it.
 If you want your library reachable from any browser and pipeable into other tools, Dewey's cloud model is the point.

 Saving is easy; coming back is the hard part.
-Siloe leans into that: you can set a reminder on any saved post from twelve minutes to twelve years out, and Daily Picks resurfaces a curated handful of your saves so they do not vanish into a pile.
+Siloe leans into that: you can set a reminder on any saved post from twelve minutes to twelve years out, Daily Picks resurfaces a curated handful of your saves, and Oppa, Siloe's on-device AI companion, answers questions about your library and surfaces insights across what you have saved.
 Dewey is built more around organizing and exporting at scale, including AI bulk-tagging, than around nudging you back to individual posts.
 If your problem is "I save things and never look at them again," Siloe is aimed squarely at it.

 Export, sharing, and integrations